-A group of CASBE member councils, led by Moreland and Yarra City Councils are pursuing a planning scheme amendment that builds on the existing local ESD Policies held by numerous Victorian Councils.
-The project aims to deliver revised and elevated ESD targets, including targets for zero carbon development.
+A group of CASBE member councils are working on Stage 2 of a two-stage process that aims to build on the existing local Environmentally Sustainable Development (ESD) Policies held by numerous Victorian Councils and deliver revised and elevated ESD targets for new development, including targets for zero carbon development.

 City of Melbourne Amendment C376 (Sustainable Building Design)